 Dr Ravi Bakaraju

-Dr Bakaraju is an inventor on more than a dozen granted patents and several patent applications around lens designs and concepts spanning myopia control technology, novel presbyopia corrections, astigmatism correction and other innovative vision correction platforms.
+Dr Bakaraju is a lead inventor on numerous granted patents and patent applications around novel designs and concepts spanning myopia-control technology, presbyopia, astigmatism and other innovative vision correction platforms.
 The Research and Development team led by Dr Bakaraju developed innovative vision correction products that have translated into multiple commercial licences for his previous employer.

-Dr Bakaraju was educated at the Birla Institute of Technology and Sciences, Pilani, India (through Bausch & Lomb School of Optometry, L.V.
-Prasad Eye Institute, Hyderabad) graduating with a Bachelors in Optometry and Vision Sciences (2006); he later earned a PhD in Optometry and Vision Sciences, working on a dissertation ‘Optical performance of presbyopic contact lenses using schematic and physical model eyes', from the University of New South Wales, Sydney, Australia in 2010.
-Following which, he served at the Brien Holden Vision Institute in numerous roles from 2010 to 2019.
+Dr Bakaraju was educated at BITS-Pilani (through L.V.
+Prasad Eye Institute) graduating with a Bachelor’s in Optometry and Vision Sciences (2006).
+He later earned a PhD from UNSW in 2010.
+Following which, he served at Brien Holden, in numerous roles from 2010 to 2019.

 Dr Simon Chen